adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleFind
-  - pass in a record to handle reload
+  - Pass in a record to handle reload
-  - pass in fixture name and options ( including id if needed ) to handle making a record with those options and finding that record
+  - Pass in fixture name and options ( including id if needed ) to handle making a record with those options and finding that record

 *Passing in a model instance*